AlbertSigsbert/NumberGuesser/README.md

 This is a number guesser game built with Vanilla JS.

 ## Rules
--Guess a number between 1 to 10
+- Guess a number between 1 to 10
--You are given a maximum of 3 chances
+- You are given a maximum of 3 chances
--Each time a random number is generated as the winning number
+- Each time a random number is generated as the winning number

 ### Preview